- 4 min read

 Home Purchase Loan Rates - Compare Rates and Fees

 Remember to compare rates based on rates and fees.
-Lenders publish an APR (Annual Percentage Rate) based on carrying the loan to full term.
+Lenders publish an APR (Annual Percentage Rate) based on carrying the loan to the full term.
 Often you can pay higher fees and receive a lower interest rate.
 That is not always the cheapest alternative, especially if you pay off the loan early.

 Here are some tips to help you compare rates:

-- Make a list of all your offers based on Sum, Interest rate, lender fees and points, and length of loan.
+- Make a list of all your offers based on Sum, Interest rate, lender fees and points, and length of the loan.
 Compare similar products and understand the risks involved in ARMs and special payment plans.